K0ST4S/Formality/README.md

 8. Option for image to be displayed when uploaded.
 9. Support mobile number input by displaying country's flag, country's mobile code dropdown next to an input field.
 10. Solve dependancy on `ngx-translate`.
+11. Remove `Radio` type because this type is certain by being in a `RadioGroup` type parent.
+12. Extend `Select` types to be capable of holding a value different than its name.
+13. Support prefilling image field.
+14. Perhaps implement lazy loading for `CountrySelect` type, as it will be more rarely used and requires loading countries flags.
+15. Perhaps add ability to pass `FormalityComponent` when generating stylesheet, in order to include its ID.

 PRs are welcome!